 Comprehensiveness – to inform decision-making at local and central levels, all funds will be budgeted to align with institutional plans and priorities, and unit/college plans

-Responsibility centres: divide the organization’s planning units into revenue and cost centres responsible for financial decisions delegated to the most appropriate local level of the organization.
+Responsibility centres: divide the organization’s planning units into revenue and support centres responsible for financial decisions delegated to the most appropriate local level of the organization.

 Revenue centres (RC): academic responsibility centres charged with carrying out the institution's primary missions of teaching, research, and outreach (i.e. colleges and schools).

-Support centres (SC): responsibility centres providing supporting services to the primary mission units (i.e. administrative units).
+Support centres (SC): responsibility centres providing support services to other responsibility centres (i.e. administrative units).

-University funds: common goods/services managed on behalf of the institution by various units across campus but which are distinct from the responsible unit’s operational expenses/envelopes.
+Institutional expenses: common goods/services managed on behalf of the institution by various units across campus but which are distinct from the responsible unit’s operational expenses/envelopes (e.g. utilities).

 Envelope funding: the allocation of operating funding to a responsibility centre as a single line item (i.e. in an “envelope”) managed directly by the responsibility centre.

-Transparent Activity-Based Budget System (TABBS): a model developed at the U of S which informs the allocation of operating budget revenues and costs to responsibility centres.
+Transparent Activity-Based Budget System (TABBS): a financial model developed by USask which informs allocations of operating budget revenues and costs to revenue centres.

-Unrestricted provincial operating grant: base funding from the Government of Saskatchewan that supports general university operations.
+Unrestricted operating grant: base operating funding primarily from the Government of Saskatchewan that supports general university operations.